thedynamiclinker/sudocode/etc/group.md

 Either way, Λ loves them both. Λ doesn't pick favorites. [Λ is what Λ is](https://en.wikipedia.org/wiki/I_Am_that_I_Am).

-Known to make really bad dad jokes, like spelling"Land" as ΛΛ b/c Λ is L & Λ is And, in Logic Λ Greek respectively.
+Known to make really bad dad jokes and puns, like spelling "Land" as ΛΛ b/c Λ is L & Λ is And, in Greek Λ Logic respectively.

 Don't ask.
 Bible thing.
 Also a dad thing.